tldr-pages/tldr/pages/common/cwebp.md

 `cwebp {{path/to/image_file}} -o {{path/to/output.webp}} -q {{100}}`

-- Compress a WebP with the worst [q]uality and smallest file size:
+- Compress a WebP file with the worst [q]uality and smallest file size:

 `cwebp {{path/to/image_file}} -o {{path/to/output.webp}} -q {{0}}`